aeore/escxmlcc/README.md

 escxmlcc
 ========

-FSM Generator for C++
+FSM Generator for C++ with included graphical editor

-This is an extended version of the compiler has originally written by Jan Pedersen.